jeshoward/turtlebot_walker/README.md

 ```
 rosbag play <rosbag_file_name>
 ```
+Please note that you cannot play the rosbag file while Gazebo is still running.

 To merely inspect the rosbag to find out information about what topics and types it recorded:
 ```